epfl-ada/ada-2023-project-rollthedatadice/README.md

 Zooming in, we explore the nuances of personas within different genres.
 Does the stereotypical persona of a male or female character change when the stage is set in a romance, action, or sci-fi setting?

 {% include combined_graph.html %}

+Among the top 10 genres, both male and female characters display various persona distribution.
+It's interesting to note that comparatively male characters tend to have more diverse personas than female characters.
+But if we take a closer look at male characters alone,  we can see that they are portrayed more sterotypically in Crime Fiction, Thriller and Action.
+While female characters are quite likely to be of persona 10 in Drama, Blackandwhite, Romance Film, Indie and Comedy.

 #### Character Type Personas: Main Stage vs. Side Story